includable/craftup/README.md

 #### Make it super easy to start your next Craft CMS project.

 We do this by providing a single `craftup init` command which sets up a project scaffold based on the Craft CMS starter template, with some improvements.
-It also sets up all of the configuration files required to run this new site in Docker, so that you don't need to install Apache, PHP and MySQL locally.
+It also sets up all the configuration files required to run this new site in Docker, so that you don't need to install Apache, PHP and MySQL locally.

 #### Make deployments painless.

-If you haven't already set up continous integration for your project, deploying usually means copying files over via FTP, manually exporting your local database and then re-importing that data in the production database.
+If you haven't already set up continuous integration for your project, deploying usually means copying files over via FTP, manually exporting your local database and then re-importing that data in the production database.
 We simplify that by providing the `craftup pull` and `craftup push` commands, which automate every step of this process.

-As a bonus, having a single CLI command that performs the whole deployment makes setting up continous integration a lot easier!
+As a bonus, having a single CLI command that performs the whole deployment makes setting up continuous integration a lot easier!

 ## Installation